mikeizbicki/ucr-cs100/videos/GDB.md

 # GDB Video Tutorial

-Intereseted in learning to about GDB?
+Interested in learning about GDB?
 Well, you might be interested in this tutorial.
 GDB is used amongst professionals, hobbyists and beginning level coders across the globe.
 Debugging can be quite labor intensive, luckily GDB can make that struggle a whole lot easier.